rafinskipg/git-changelog/README.md

 **Git changelog is secure enough**

 Next releases will include:
-- Downlodable resources area on the generated changelog, for linking to your zip project folder of certain tag.
+- Downloadable resources area on the generated changelog, for linking to your zip project folder of certain tag.
 - .gitchangelogrc specification.
 That will allow using any comment standards for your commit messages.

 ![Good news](http://www.labspaces.net/pictures/blog/4e5466b7dc69f1314154167_blog.jpg)